-I finally traveled to Svalbard in August 2014 with a short stop at my beloved Lofoten Islands, probably the most special travel place for me on this Earth.
+I finally traveled to Svalbard in August 2014 during mid-night sun period with a short stop at my beloved Lofoten Islands, one of the most special places on this Earth for me.
 Svalbard is under the sovereignty of Norway but subject to the strict rules arising from the Svalbard Treaty of 1920, which sets the Norwegian sovereignty over the land but at the same time restricts the extent of the rights granted to Norway and lists the rights of the other signatory countries.
 So maybe it is better to say – Svalbard is no man’s land.

 The highlight of my trip was the journey to Isfjord Radio that you can reach, departing from Longyearbyen, somewhere at around 2-3 hours on a speed boat.
 Isfjord Radio, located in Kapp Linne, used to serve as a coast radio and weather station and has been automated and depopulated in 2004 once the fiber optic cables have been deployed between Svalbard and Norway.
 In our speed boat, we traveled together with two engineers from the Norwegian telecom operator Telenor who were traveling up to Isfjord Radio just to fix some things!
 I don’t know what it was but it sure sounded cool.
 We took hikes in the region and they kept fixing things and only joined us for dinner.
 When I say us – I mean the group of people who signed up for the trip (four in total including me).
 Basecamp group (also running the Basecamp Trapper Hotel in Longyearbyen) has an amazing property in Kapp Linne and here is the surprise – the hotel is the same building that was being used by the radio operators back in the day.
 The hotel is amazingly well designed, all Scandinavian style and has the largest windows ever so you can at all times enjoy the outside view and be surrounded by beautiful reindeers.
 Isfjord Radio is the #1 hotel in my list of my favourite hotels.
 The hotel is also famous for its gourmet style dining and they give you a set dinner/lunch menu which equals to what they serve at the very fancy restaurants in terms of quality.
 The room doors do not have any locks – and I was told that it is the hotel policy.
 Everything feels so peaceful there, you don’t even mind not having a lock on your door.
 There is no GSM reception in Kapp Linne but there is wi-fi.